 If insulin levels are skewed, blood sugar regulation is more difficult.
-If you have too much insulin in your system, you may not be able to control sugar cravings.
+Too much insulin in your system may make you unable to control sugar cravings.
 And consuming too much sugar leads to even more health issues – including uncomfortable gut symptoms.

 Your gut also produces most of the serotonin in your body.
 This hormone helps you both feel happier and sleep better.
-And like many of the other complex relationships going on in your body, mood disorders and/or lack of sleep can cause gut issues.
+But mood disorders and lack of sleep can cause gut issues, skewing the production of serotonin.
+And not enough serotonin leads to poor sleep and feeling lousy.
 It goes round and round.